Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verification

-In practice, the setting of integer $k$ is related to the model, depending on the length of observation sequence we want to make sure to satisfy Pufferfish privacy.
+\begin{theorem} Let $H = ((S, p), \Obs, o)$ be a hidden Markov model, $\pi, \tau$ state distributions on $S$, $c > 0$ a real number, and $k > 0$ an integer.
+Algorithm~\ref{algorithm:pufferfish-check} returns an SMT query such that the query is unsatisfiable iff $\Pr (\overline{\omega} | \pi, H) \leq c \cdot \Pr (\overline{\omega} | \tau, H)$ for every observation sequence $\overline{\omega}$ of length $k$. \end{theorem} In practice, the integer $k$ depends on the length of observation sequence we want to make sure to satisfy Pufferfish privacy.
 For instance, in the model of Fig.~\ref{figure:geometric-mechanism-hmm2}, the maximal length of observation sequence is 1 and thus $k=1$.
-If there exist loops in models such as Fig.~\ref{figure:hmm-above-threshold}, which implies loops in the mechanisms, $k$ should keep increasing (and stop before a set value) in order to represent outputs of different length and Algorithm~\ref{algorithm:pufferfish-check} should be applied on each $k$ at the same time.
-We supply more details of our implementation in the following section.
+If there exist cycles in models such as Fig.~\ref{figure:hmm-above-threshold}, which implies loops in the mechanisms, $k$ should keep increasing (and stop before a set value) in order to examine outputs of different lengths.

 \hide{The factors that determine the speed of our algorithm are mainly the size of model $H$, the length $k$ of observation sequence and the computing power of SMT solver.
 We have implemented our algorithm using \zpython.
 All examples in Section~\ref{section:hmm} are checked with our implementation.
 In \textit{Example~4.5}, contracting the disease is independent with probability $p > 0$.
 Even though the query contains non-linear constraints over real numbers, \zpython still proves that the truncated $\frac{1}{2}$-geometric mechanism satisfies $\ln(2)$-Pufferfish privacy for any probability $0 < p < 1$.}